online-silkmoth/racinggame/README.md

 	Divide - Default, car loses half it's speed when hitting a wall

-	Add - Car gains 2 units of speed when hitting a wall
+	Add - Car gains 10 units of speed when hitting a wall

 	Multiply - The car's speed doubles when hitting a wall (USE WITH CAUTION)

 Explosion SFX - Toggles between the DELTARUNE explosion sound and the Vine Boom

 Meme Flash - Replaces the normal DELTARUNE explosion sprite with an image of a totaled cybertruck that fades over time

+Car Sensitivity - Decreases the threshold needed to spawn an explosion to 5 units of speed